navikt/opendistro-elasticsearch/README.md

 ```

-You need to type in the DN three times, the first is for generating the root key, second is for the admin key and last the node key.
+Type in the DN three times, the first is for generating the root key, second is for the admin key and last the node key.
 NOTE, admin and node key must have **different** DNs.
 All keys are saved under .secrets/ folder.

 Apply the secrets to kubernetes using following command: